apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

     * Runtime Configuration - The queue definitions and properties such as capacity, ACLs can be changed, at runtime, by administrators in a secure manner to minimize disruption to users.
 Also, a console is provided for users and administrators to view current allocation of resources to various queues in the system.
 Administrators can *add additional queues* at runtime, but queues cannot be *deleted* at runtime.

     * Drain applications - Administrators can *stop* queues at runtime to ensure that while existing applications run to completion, no new applications can be submitted.
-If a queue is in `STOPPED` state, new applications cannot be submitted to *itself* or *any of its child queueus*.
+If a queue is in `STOPPED` state, new applications cannot be submitted to *itself* or *any of its child queues*.
 Existing applications continue to completion, thus the queue can be *drained* gracefully.
 Administrators can also *start* the stopped queues.

-* **Resource-based Scheduling** - Support for resource-intensive applications, where-in a application can optionally specify higher resource-requirements than the default, there-by accomodating applications with differing resource requirements.
+* **Resource-based Scheduling** - Support for resource-intensive applications, where-in a application can optionally specify higher resource-requirements than the default, there-by accommodating applications with differing resource requirements.
 Currently, *memory* is the resource requirement supported.

 * **Queue Mapping based on User or Group** - This feature allows users to map a job to a specific queue based on the user or group.